gvwilson/thirdbit/src/fiction/cloudherd/index.md

-which is why her heart sank when they rounded the corner on the path home and saw the *tralpa* standing in front of the gate with a dayglass lantern at his feet, his frizzy hair combed and tied back, and his scarf of office folded precisely into place.
+which is why her heart sank when they rounded the corner on the path home and saw the *tralpa* standing in front of the gate with a dayglass lantern at his feet, his frizzy hair combed and tied back, and his scarf of office folded precisely into place for once.

 In one hand he held a thick book.
+Its edges glowed with a soft yellow light.
+It was one of the few spells the scholar-candidate could cast reliably, and he used it every chance he could.

-"Oh no," Granna Fee breathed beside her.
+"Oh no," Granna Fee breathed beside Noxy.
 "Not *now*."

 As the villagers approached,
 Scholar-Candidate Yangyal puffed out his chest.
 "Literally Indigestible,
-by election from its inhabitants and with the consent of His Majesty Denpa King Gandan made reeve of the village of Stale Leftovers, come forward!"
+by election from its inhabitants and with the consent of His Highness Denpa King Gandan made reeve of the village of Stale Leftovers, come forward!"

 Indy waited a moment for the soldiers and villagers behind her to come to a halt,